-Studying Portuguese with a tutor is an effective way to learn the language, but certain aspects of studying on your own are just easy to do on your own, such as vocabulary building and listening practice.
+Studying Portuguese with a tutor is an effective way to learn the language.
+However, certain aspects of studying on your own are just as effective as having a Portuguese teacher, such as vocabulary building and listening practice.
 But how do you go about learning the accent?

-To be able to live in Brazil or to converse with a Latin American native, a Portuguese-speaking student must imperatively know Portuguese phonetics on his or her fingertips.
+To be able to live in Portugal or converse with a Latin American native, a Portuguese-speaking student must know Portuguese phonetics off by heart.